Key takeaways

 Cons

-How to get a loan with bad credit
+The easiest types of loan to get with bad credit

+You may be able to borrow anywhere from $1,000 to $50,000 with bad credit.
 Getting approved for a personal loan with bad credit may be difficult, but it’s not impossible.
-Look for lenders that specialize in poor credit loans or use a qualifying co-signer to increase your chances of getting approved.
+Look for lenders specializing in poor credit loans or use a qualifying co-signer to increase your chances of getting approved.

-While it may seem tempting to apply as soon as you find a lender you qualify for, read the terms and conditions first to check for any hidden fees or requirements not advertised on the primary website.
-Also, if the lender offers prequalification, take advantage of it before starting an application.
+While it may seem tempting to apply when you find a lender you qualify for, read the terms and conditions first to check for hidden fees or requirements not advertised on the primary website.
+Also, if the lender offers prequalification, try it before starting an application.